GravityKit/GravityView/readme.txt

 * [Foundation](https://www.gravitykit.com/foundation/) and [TrustedLogin](https://www.trustedlogin.com/) to versions 1.2.17 and 1.8.0, respectively.

 #### 💻 Developer Updates
-* Added: `gk/gravityview/feature/upgrade/disabled` filter to disable the functionality placeholders.
+* Added `gk/gravityview/feature/upgrade/disabled` filter to disable the functionality placeholders.
 Return `true` to disable the placeholders.
-* Added: `gk/gravityview/metabox/content/before` and `gk/gravityview/metabox/content/after` actions, triggered before and after the View metabox is rendered.
+* Added `gk/gravityview/metabox/content/before` and `gk/gravityview/metabox/content/after` actions, triggered before and after the View metabox is rendered.

 = 2.25 on June 5, 2024 =